 Festivals and Local Celebrations

-Portugal’s vibrant festival calendar offers fantastic opportunities for cultural immersion.
-Major celebrations include Carnival in February/March, Porto’s lively Festa de São João in June, and Lisbon’s Feast of Saint Anthony, also in June.
+Portugal’s vibrant festival calendar offers fantastic opportunities for deep cultural immersion.
+Major celebrations include the massive Carnival parades that take place in February or March.

 Practical Travel Tips for Americans